UoB-HPC/SimEng/_sources/index.rst.txt

 - Finn Wilkinson
 - Mutalib Mohammed
 - Seunghun Lee
+- Ainsley Rutterford

 Funding
 -------

-EPSRC ASiMoV project (Advanced Simulation and Modelling of Virtual systems) EP/S005072/1, Arm via a Centre of Excellence in HPC at University of Bristol
+The SimEng development team is grateful for the funding which has made this project possible, which to date has been from the UKRI/EPSRC ASiMoV project (Advanced Simulation and Modelling of Virtual systems), number EP/S005072/1, and from Arm via the Arm Centre of Excellence in HPC at the University of Bristol.